jkginfinite/Superconductors_Regression/README.md

 By Joe Ganser

 ### ABSTRACT
 Data on superconductors was studied with the goal of predicting the critical temperature at which a material undergoes superconductivity; hence a regession task.
 The data initially consisted of 168 features and 21,263 rows.
 The goal was not to predict whether or not a material was superconductive, because all data was on superconductive materials. <a href='https://www.sciencedirect.com/science/article/pii/S0927025618304877?via%3Dihub'>Another researcher</a> had gotten a root mean squared error (RMSE) of ±9.5kelvin on this data set, and this project's goal was to out perform this metric while comparing model techniques and analyzing features.
-This study was able to get ±9.4Kelvin RMSE. <a href="https://archive.ics.uci.edu/ml/datasets/Superconductivty+Data#">The data came from the UCI Machine learning repository</a>.
+This study was able to get ±9.4Kelvin RMSE.
+The data is originally sourced from the <a href='https://supercon.nims.go.jp/index_en.html'>superconducting material database</a>.
 This paper is oriented towards an audience of scientists, and was coded in `python 3.6`.

 ### PROJECT OUTLINE
 * Introduction